nodo-dot/easy-comments/README.md

 **Easy Comments** is a **free PHP script** to add inline comments to web pages.

 Comments are stored in flat ASCII data files in the same folder with the file to which the comments apply.
-Hence, there is absolutely no need for any cryptic database voodoo.
-The script can send a brief notification whenever a new comment is posted and  the server has access to PHP's internal `mail()` function.
+Hence, there is zero need for crytic database voodoo.
+The script can send a brief notification whenever a new comment is posted and you have access to PHP's internal `mail()` function.
 This feature is disabled by default.
 You may have to change the format of `$eco_head` if you fail to receive the mail.

 A typical reference to the script would look something like `include ('/path/to/eco.php);`and goes where you want the comments to  appear.
 If you enabled comments for all pages but then want to exclude some files, you can do so by adding `$eco_this = 'n'` above the reference.